 Her work has been displayed and sold in various institutions including the Triennale Museum in Milan, The Others fair in Turin, The Somerset House and the ICA in London and The Peel Gallery in Texas.

-She is been teaching and lecturing in several Universities and Design Schools, such as TU Delft , HKU in Utrecht, University of Bologna , NABA (New Academy of fine Art) in Milan, SID (Scuola Italiana Design) in Padova, and Politecnico di Milano, and Domus Academy, where she’s been directing the Master in product Design for the academic year of 2017/18 and the University of Los Andes, where she’s been Visiting Professor for the 1st semester of 2019.
+She is been teaching and lecturing in several Universities and Design Schools, such as TU Delft , HKU in Utrecht, University of Bologna , NABA (New Academy of fine Art) in Milan, SID (Scuola Italiana Design) in Padova, Politecnico di Milano, and Domus Academy, where she’s been directing the Master in product Design for the academic year of 2017/18 and the University of Los Andes, where she’s been Visiting Professor for the 1st semester of 2019.
 She is based in Brescia and she’s working as a designer, lecturer and workshop leader for both companies and Universities.